Here's What This 178%-Gainer Has Been Buying

-Today let's look at Barrow, Hanley, Mewhinney, & Strauss, one of the biggest value-focused institutional investment company around, with more than $50 billion in assets as of March 31, 2012.
+Today let's look at Barrow, Hanley, Mewhinney & Strauss, one of the biggest value-focused institutional investment companies around.
 According to the folks at GuruFocus.com, over the 15 years ending in 2011, Barrow, Hanley racked up a cumulative gain of 178%, compared with just 124% for the S&P 500.

-The company aims to invest via portfolios that maintain below-average price-to-earnings (P/E) ratios, below-average price-to-book ratios, and above-market-average dividend yields.
+The company aims to invest through portfolios that maintain below-average price-to-earnings ratios, below-average price-to-book ratios, and above-market-average dividend yields.
 It also tends to focus on large-cap companies.

 We should never blindly copy any investor's moves, no matter how talented the investor.
 But it can be useful to keep an eye on what smart folks are doing, and 13-F forms can be great places to find intriguing candidates for our portfolios.